saudlari/Challenge0-SimpleNFTExample/README.md

 # 🎨 Challenge 0 - Simple NFT Example (Speedrun Ethereum)

-This project was developed as part of the **[Discovery Basecamp](https://frost-foe-274.notion.site/Discovery-Basecamp-1b7b6900a299805fb6fadf7f82f452f1)** program, following the Speedrun Ethereum Challenge 0.
+This project was developed as part of the **[Dev3pack - Discovery Basecamp]** program, following the Speedrun Ethereum Challenge 0.
 It consists of deploying an ERC721 (NFT) smart contract to the Sepolia network, interacting with it through a frontend app, and publishing it with a user-friendly interface on Vercel.

 ---